Culture Before Process: Train the System

-My primary areas of focus for my consulting business is in the area of Continuous Improvement (Lean Six Sigma).
-Most of the clients that I am working with, have worked with and am considering working with reach out to me based on this area.
+The primary areas of focus for my consulting business is in the area of Continuous Improvement (Lean Six Sigma).
+Most of the clients that I am working with, have worked with in the past, and am considering working with reach out to me based on this area.
 The conversation usually starts out like this: “Beau, we want to talk with you about improving our performance through Lean Six Sigma so we can be better.”

 Great, let’s talk about it.
 I will then go and visit with the potential client, and talk with them about how things are going, touring the facility and interviewing some people that work in the facility.
 More often than not, I learn a lot about how things are currently going, and too often, the core of the problem isn’t that they don’t know Lean Six Sigma, the problem is the culture is broken to the point where the organization just doesn’t know how to execute.
 These are often very polite cultures where everyone “gets along”, but they are also often very ineffective cultures.

-While most of the time, this is completely untrue (management doesn’t care), it isn’t hard to see how people would start feeling that way if they bring up issues that simply aren’t resolved.
+While most of the time, this is completely untrue (management actually does care), it isn’t hard to see how people would start feeling that way if they bring up issues that simply aren’t resolved.

 For this reason, I usually encourage the client to take a step back before launching Lean Six Sigma or any other OPEX sort of system.
 Get the team right, make sure you have the right people in place, make sure they understand what they are responsible for and for heaven’s sake, make sure that you and everyone else in the organization knows what winning looks like.
 If you can’t clearly define success, it becomes incredibly hard for the rest of the organization to figure out how they fit in to it.